sonugiri1043/Tech-Deep-Dive/README.md

 ### 3) Horizontal Scaling
 - Kubernetes is capable of checking service loads through monitoring.
 - If the CPU usage of service is excessively high or the response to service is excessively slow, Kubernetes scale-out that specific service accordingly.
+- Limitations is that it does not work with DaemonSets.

 <img src="images/k8s-horizontal-scaling.jpeg">